What to expect, and what not to, at the UN meeting on an Israel-Palestinian two-state solution

+Palestinian Prime Minister Mohammed Mustafa called for all countries who haven't yet recognized statehood to do so “without delay,” welcoming France’s recent decision to do so in September.

+“The path to peace begins by recognizing the state of Palestine and preserving it from destruction,” Mustafa told minsters and diplomats at the start of the gathering.

-The meeting was postponed from late June and downgraded from a four-day meeting of world leaders amid surging tensions in the Middle East, including Israel's 12-day war against Iran and the war in Gaza.
+The meeting was postponed from late June and downgraded from a four-day meeting of world leaders amid surging tensions in the Middle East, including the 12-day Israel-Iran war, and the war in Gaza.

-“It was absolutely necessary to restart a political process, the two-state solution process, that is today threatened, more threatened than it has ever been," French Foreign Minister Jean-Noël Barrot said Sunday on CBS News' “Face the Nation."
+French Foreign Minister Jean-Noël Barrot said that “this must be a turning point and a transformational juncture for the implementation of the two-state solution.
+We must work on the ways and means to go from the end of the war in Gaza to the end of the Israeli-Palestinian conflict."

+His co-chair, Saudi Foreign Minister Prince Faisal bin Farhan, called the meeting a “historic stage” not only to end the deadly, nearly two-year war but to also “settle the international atmosphere towards a two-state solution.”

 Here’s what’s useful to know about the upcoming gathering.